andreamancuso/rivar-lang/README.md

 ## Philosophy

 Rivar isn't about speed or syntax gimmicks.
 It's about **truth** in code.
-Contracts aren't optional—they are the code.
+Contracts aren't optional: they are the code.

 ---